Meet the girls (and their families) behind the Quest for a Cure walkathon:

-Despite the devastating reality of this disease, there is hope for Hailey and the thousands of girls who suffer from Rett Syndrome worldwide.
-Researchers are working daily to find a cure or treatments for our girls.
-Please come and join us on 10/10/10 and walk with us as we get closer to a cure!
+She is truly a gift from God and has taught us love, patience and kindness to say the least.
+Despite the devastating reality of this disease, there is hope for Hailey and the thousands of children who suffer from Rett Syndrome worldwide.
+Researchers are working daily to find a cure or treatments for our children.
+Please come and walk with us as we get closer to a cure!

 Isabella was born on October 31, 2002, a healthy, beautiful and content baby.
 She developed normally until the age of 12 - 15 months, when we became concerned she missed a major milestone.
-Over the course of the next year, we sought consultation of several local specialists, and simultaneously through the same time period, skills she had acquired began to disappear (the regessional stage of RS).
+Over the course of the next year, we sought consultation of several local specialists, and simultaneously through the same time period, skills she had acquired began to disappear (the regression stage of RS).
 Isabella lost the few words she had learned to speak, and the usage of her hands.
 She developed the repetitive hand movements which we later learned was a clinical characteristic of Rett Syndrome.
 Finally, a physician suggested testing for Rett Syndrome and the results were positive for the MeCP2 gene mutation.
 Words cannot describe our devastation!
 She was just 26 months old, and that call changed our lives forever.

 -Roberto & Wendy Scappaticci